sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

 }
 ```

-Provisioning this client generates a `client_id` and `client_secret` that I require to configure Grafana.
-There is no need to set up an [application](https://auth0.com/docs/dashboard/reference/settings-application) on Auth0's side.
+Provisioning this client generates a `client_id` and `client_secret` that I'll pass to Grafana.
+We don't have a custom backend, so there is no need to set up an [application](https://auth0.com/docs/dashboard/reference/settings-application) on Auth0's side.

 <figure class="figure">
   <img src="./images/client-output.png" alt="Client Settings" />
   <figcaption class="figure__caption">
-  Let's not go through the trouble of setting up OAuth to then share the client secret openly
+  Let's not go through the trouble of setting up OAuth to then print the client secret
   </figcaption>
 </figure>

 ## Configuring Grafana

-We're connecting the client with Grafana using what they call the [generic OAuth authentication](https://grafana.com/docs/grafana/latest/auth/generic-oauth/).
-There are a bunch of endpoints based on the domain, plus the `client_id` and the `client_secret` that I got before.
+We're connecting the client with Grafana using what's called [generic OAuth authentication](https://grafana.com/docs/grafana/latest/auth/generic-oauth/).
+There are a few endpoints based on the domain, plus the `client_id` and the `client_secret` that I got before.

 <!-- grafana-config -->
 ```toml